top of page

 How Ketamine Therapy Supports Real Healing

-1. Opens a window to change - Ketamine temporarily enhances brain plasticity—loosening old, rigid emotional loops so newer, healthier ones can form.
+Ketamine temporarily enhances brain plasticity, loosening old, rigid emotional loops so newer, healthier ones can form.

-2. Enables safe processing of early wounds - Under the influence of ketamine, you can feel and observe attachment memory differently—without retraumatizing the nervous system.
+Under the influence of ketamine, you can feel and observe attachment memories differently—without retraumatizing the nervous system.

 bottom of page